facelessuser/Rummage/docs/src/markdown/usage.md

 Brace expansion is applied before anything else.
 When applied, a pattern will be expanded into multiple patterns.
 Each pattern will then be parsed separately.

+This is great for specifying complex combinations of patterns: `a{b,{c,d}}` --> `ab ac ad`.
+Since each brace will generate a separate pattern for each combination that Rummage must evaluate.
 For simple patterns, it may make more sense to use extended match patterns which will only generate a single pattern: `@(ab|ac|ad)`.

 Be careful with patterns such as `{1..100}` which would generate one hundred patterns that will all get individually parsed.
 Sometimes you really need such a pattern, but be mindful that it will be slower as you generate larger sets of patterns.